 This makes waste products – yes, we’re talking about poo – solid and easier to pass.

-When enough waste builds up in your rectum, the lowest part of your large intestine, you feel the urge to go to the loo.23
+When enough waste builds up in your rectum, the lowest part of your large intestine, you feel the urge to go to the loo.6

 What can go wrong?
-Not eating enough fibre can slow your digestion down, leading to constipation.24
+Not eating enough fibre can slow your digestion down, leading to constipation.21

 Keep it healthy.
-Drink plenty of fluids, as this can reduce the risk of constipation.25 Keep your stress levels in check, too – stress hormones can contribute to digestive problems, such as diarrhoea.26
+Drink plenty of fluids, as this can reduce the risk of constipation.21 Keep your stress levels in check, too – stress hormones can contribute to digestive problems, such as diarrhoea.22

 Did you know?
-Stools stay in the large intestine for an average of 33 hours in men and 47 hours in women.27
+Poop stays in the large intestine for an average of 30-40 hours.23

 - The digestive system involves various different organs that are present throughout our bodies